achalddave/predictive-corrective/README.md

 - nnlr
 - rnn

+## Caution: Other configs/scripts

+Please note that there are a number of other scripts and configs in this repository that are not well documented.
+I am sharing them in case any of them are useful to look at, to see how I use the model, etc., but beware that they may be broken and I may not be able to help you fix them.

 ## Extra: Generate labels hdf5 files

 For convenience, we provide the labels for the datasets we use as HDF5 files.